plaid/plaid-ruby/README.md

 ## Transaction Vars

-Transaction.id :: String
+User::Transaction.id | String

 -- The id for this transaction defined by Plaid.

-Transaction.account :: String
+User::Transaction.account | String

--- The account ID this transactionb belongs to
+-- The account ID this transaction belongs to

-Transaction.amount :: String
+User::Transaction.amount | String

 -- The amount this transaction was worth

-Transaction.name :: String
+User::Transaction.name | String

 -- The name attached to this transaction

-Transaction.meta :: Hash
+User::Transaction.meta | Hash

 -- Meta data returned from the institution

-Transaction.location :: String
+User::Transaction.location | String

 -- The location of the transaction

-Transaction.pending :: String
+User::Transaction.pending | String

 -- Defines if this transaction is pending clearance

-Transaction.category :: Hash
+User::Transaction.category | Hash

 -- The category information for this transaction determined by Plaid